Logo

 Compliance Support Across Regions

-Rules vary widely by jurisdiction and evolve quickly.
-Many platforms offer guidance so founders can navigate compliance across the regions they target.
+Rules vary by jurisdiction and can change.
+Many platforms provide guidance so teams can align token sale activities with the regions they target, but this does not eliminate legal risk.

 How Do Launch Platforms Work?

-These hubs are designed to match new project teams with active investor communities.
-Here is the typical flow:
+These hubs connect project teams with investor communities.
+The typical flow looks like this:

 1. Project Selection and Vetting

-KuCoin Spotlight, for example, employs more than 20 experts, three independent review teams, and four application stages, with only about 10% of candidates advancing.
+KuCoin Spotlight, for example, describes a multi-stage review approach that includes expert reviewers and application rounds, with only a subset of candidates advancing.

 2. Fundraising Mechanisms